Mixed Tensors of the General Linear Supergroup

 \begin{prop} Under $DS_{x_r}$ In the case $r=1$ this specialises to \end{prop}

-\begin{bew} This follows from the diagram Since $DS_{x_r}$ maps the standard representation to the standard representation the universal property of Deligne's category implies that the diagram is commutative.
+\begin{proof} This follows from the diagram Since $DS_{x_r}$ maps the standard representation to the standard representation, the universal property of Deligne's category implies that the diagram is commutative.
 In the case $r=1$ the kernel of $DS_{x}$ consists of the $(m-1|n-1)$-cross bipartitions which are not $(m|n)$-cross.
-This is equivalent to $k(\lambda) = n$ which is equivalent to $R(\lambda)$ projective. \end{bew}
+This is equivalent to $k(\lambda) = n$ which is equivalent to $R(\lambda)$ projective. \end{proof}

-\textbf{Remark.} This is a special case of a more general result \cite{BKN-complexity}: If $M$ is $*$-invariant, then $M$ is projective if and only if $F_x(M) = 0$ for some $x$ of rank 1.
+\textbf{Remark.} This is a special case of a more general result \cite{BKN-complexity}: If $M$ is $^*$-invariant, then $M$ is projective if and only if $F_x(M) = 0$ for some $x$ of rank 1.